 2007 – Ancient Philosophy class at St. Augustine Major Seminary in Jos, Nigeria (photo taken by Henk van Andel, former GSC Executive Director)

-“This is an undergraduate class in NT Greek in session in our office.
+“An undergraduate class in NT Greek in session in our office.
 We were assigned an office in the corner of the building – excellent, because there was adequate light even when the power was off.”

-“This represents consultation with one of the student representatives in our office at the University of Jos.
+“Consultation with one of the student representatives in our office at the University of Jos.
 A strike was threatening, so we were discussing information and materials that could be passed along to the other students in the class in case of disruption to normal schedules.”

 3. TANZANIA – Mwanza – 2009